ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     As a <b>system administrator</b>, I want the archives to be automatically transferred into external systems, so that the archives do not take up too much space on the server and I do not have to manually transfer data.

+!!! abstract "[US-AU-00] Parallel processing"
+    As a <b>system administrator</b>, I want that multiple archiving jobs can be processed in parallel, so that the larger jobs can be processed faster, and they do not block smaller jobs for too long.

+    As a <b>system administrator</b>, I want to be able to adjust the number of parallel jobs, so that I can control the resourece consumption on the server.

+    As a <b>teacher</b>, I want archiving jobs to start as soon as I enqueue them, so that I can access the archived data in a timely manner.

 ### User Interface and User Experience